semiconductor industry

 Filtering Processes:

-• Cartridge filters: These filters trap swarf particles as coolant passes through replaceable cartridges.
+• check icon Cartridge filters: These filters trap swarf particles as coolant passes through replaceable cartridges.
 They are suitable for applications requiring fine filtration and are relatively easy to maintain.

-• Centrifugal filters: These systems use centrifugal force to separate swarf particles from the coolant.
+• check icon Centrifugal filters: These systems use centrifugal force to separate swarf particles from the coolant.
 They are effective for removing larger particles and are ideal for applications with high volumes of debris.

-• Cascade filters: This method involves a series of filtration stages, progressively removing finer particles at each stage.
+• check icon Cascade filters: This method involves a series of filtration stages, progressively removing finer particles at each stage.
 Cascade filters are highly effective for ensuring a high level of coolant purity.

 Excessive amounts of swarf particles mixed in the coolant can impede heat transfer and potentially cause surface damage to the material being cut.
 Therefore, the coolant system must be constantly controlled and monitored to ensure process consistency and maintain optimal cutting conditions.